leeyaxi/transbase/README.md

-# joint ctc and attention decoder based transbase to basecall
+# a basecall toolkit based on joint ctc and attention decoder